 Acyclovir, famciclovir, and valacyclovir are three of the most common antivirals used to help manage HSV-1 and HSV-2.
 Of the three, acyclovir is most prescribed for HSV-1.
 All three help by shortening the life cycle of the virus to accelerate the healing time for the cold sore symptoms.
 Acyclovir can be taken orally or applied topically, but the oral route is much more effective.
 Acyclovir must be prescribed by a doctor.

-Our FDA-approved HSV-1 test has a sensitivity rating of 98%, and a specificity of 98%, making it extremely accurate.The HSV-1 test costs $65, and the complete Herpes I & II test package is $130.
+Our FDA-cleared HSV-1 test has a sensitivity rating of 98%, and a specificity of 98%, making it extremely accurate.The HSV-1 test costs $65, and the complete Herpes I & II test package is $130.
 To purchase an HSV-1 test,Click here.